santi1s/Big-Data/Big-Data/Case-Handling-Best-Practices.md

 Engineer Success Series - Session 3: Tips for getting an Unresponsive Customer to Respond

-Engineer Success Series 4: Writing Case Documentation that will Impress Your Peers
+Engineer Success Series - Session 4: Writing Case Documentation that will Impress Your Peers